 The Company uses reinsurance to protect against adverse claims experience and reviews its policies on a regular basis.

-Overall the Company produced a reasonable underwriting result driven in particular by the premium performance in light of the number of contracts in run-off status.
+Overall the Company produced a reasonable underwriting result despite the higher claims incurred and the number of contracts in run-off status.

 A.3 Investment Performance